Agent-powered changelog automation§

 Process-heavy metadata§

 Process is one way to solve the insufficient metadata problem mentioned in Ye Olde Changelog Script.
-For example, in Pigweed I have proposed requiring all commits to be associated to issues.
+For example, for Pigweed I have proposed requiring all commits to be associated to issues.
 E.g. your change is blocked from merging until you add Issue: <number> in your commit message.
 With this metadata I could do a lot more changelog grouping, ranking, and filtering completely deterministically.
 My teammates are understandably hesitant to add any process that further slows down development velocity.
 They already have to structure their commit messages a certain way, ensure that all tests pass in both upstream Pigweed and downstream projects that depend on Pigweed, update docs, etc.

 Fine-tuning side quest§